FormidableLabs/react-swipeable/README.md

 `onSwipingUp`, `onSwipingRight`, `onSwipingDown`, `onSwipingLeft` calls back with the event as well as the absolute delta of where the swipe started and where it's currently at.

-`onSwiped` calls back with the event and the X and Y delta.
+`onSwiped` calls back with the event, the X and Y delta, and whether or not the event was a flick `this.props.onSwiped(ev, x, y, isFlick)`

-`onFlick` is called only if a flick is detected with the event and the X and Y delta.
+`flickThreshold` is a number (float) which determines the max velocity of a swipe before it's considered a flick.

 `delta` is the amount of px before we start firing events.
 The default value is 10.